milikiyas/alx-system_engineering-devops/0x00-shell_basics/README.md

-this repository contains scripts about dscribing the tasks that are given to aus focuses on shell basics of manipulation of text and files
+#!/bin/bash
+this script will print out the path of current project working directory root/alx-system_engineering-devops/0x00-shell_basics